How to Rename Directories in Linux

 Renaming Multiple Directories

-Renaming a single directory is a simple task, but renaming multiple directories at once can be a challenge, especially for new Linux users.
+Renaming a single directory is straightforward, but renaming several directories at once requires a bit of scripting.

-Here is an example showing how to use the Bash for loop to append the current date to the names of all directories in the current working directory:
+The following example uses a Bash for loop to append the current date to every directory in the current working directory:

 for d in *; do